USMAI-Library-Consortium/confluence-public-link-finder/design-docs/system_design.md

 The script's architecture is based on a simple **Extract, Transform, Load (ETL)** process:

-1.  **Extract:** Iteratively fetch all paginated results from the Confluence `/rest/api/content` endpoint.
+1.  **Extract:** Iteratively fetch all paginated results from the Confluence `/rest/api/content` endpoint, querying only for pages.
 Critically, these requests are made **anonymously** (without authentication), so the API will only return content visible to the public.
+We also want to pull what space this page belongs to.
 2.  **Transform:** Parse the collected JSON responses.
-For each item, filter for `type: "page"` and extract the `title` and `_links.webui`.
+For each item, filter for non-archived content and extract the `title` and `_links.webui`.
 The `webui` relative path will be combined with the `CONFLUENCE_BASE_URL` to create a full, clickable URL.
 3.  **Load:** Write the transformed list of (Title, URL) pairs into a single `.csv` file in the same directory.

 ## 2. Core Technology Stack